 I am honestly tearing up as I write this.
 It has only been four weeks of this optimal health, but already I am afraid it won’t be forever.
 I know endometriosis is an incurable, progressive condition.
 Although my adhesions and endo implants were removed during surgery, they will likely return.
 I just hope I can be one of the lucky people to experience years of health before a second surgery is required.
 Endometriosis is something I will be dealing with for the rest of my life and I want to learn how to live that life well, and alongside it, instead of against it.

 Moving forward: What’s next for my health and endometriosis journey

 A diagnosis is just the first step in a long health journey.
 Although endo cannot be cured, there are ways to treat and manage its symptoms.
 Surgery and removal of endo is obviously the first step.
 There are also bio-identical hormones, drugs that induce temporary menopause, and analgesia.
 For now I’ve decided to try a more natural approach, as my body heals from surgery and I become more familiar with what it needs.

 - Pelvic Physical Therapy: I start in December.

-- High quality supplements: I am seeing a clinical nutritionist who has recommended specific, personally targeted supplements based on my blood test results.
+- High quality supplements: I am seeing a clinical nutritionist who has recommended specific, personally targeted supplements like andrographis based on my blood test results.
 Funnily enough, these supplements line up with those recommended to people with endo.